Darkcybe/darkcybe.github.io/_posts/2022-09-12-DFIR_Tools_Execution_PeCmd.md

 - Executions time (up to last 8 for Win8 and Win10)
 - Total execution count

-PECmd can output the parsed prefect files into .csv, json and HTML formats for further analysis.
+PECmd can output the parsed prefetch files into .csv, json and HTML formats for further analysis.
 It should be noted that Windows Servers do not have prefetch enabled by default.

 | Tool Name | Version | MITRE ATT&CK Tactic | MITRE ATT&CK Technique |
 | --------- | ------- | ------------------- | ---------------------- |